rabbitmq/rabbitmq-website/site/stream.md

 They can be used as a regular AMQP 0.9.1 queue or through a [dedicated binary protocol](https://github.com/rabbitmq/rabbitmq-server/blob/v3.11.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc) plugin and associated client(s).
+Please see the [stream core and stream plugin comparison page](./stream-core-plugin-comparison.html) for the feature matrix.

 This page covers the Stream plugin, which allows to interact with streams using this [new binary protocol](https://github.com/rabbitmq/rabbitmq-server/blob/v3.11.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc).